cloudlumanex/cloudlumanex/README.md

-- 👋 Hi, I’m Emmanuel Ulu (cloudlumanex)
+- 👋 Hi, I’m Emmanuel
-- 👀 I’m interested in SDLC
+- 👀 I’m interested in collaborating nd helping software teams achieve their goals
-- 🌱 I’m currently learning DevOps
+- 🌱 I’m currently learning DevOps and passionate about all new upcoming technologies
-- 💞️ I’m looking to collaborate with Cloud DevOps Engineers
-- 📫 How to reach me? techlumanex@gmail.com
+- 📫 How to reach me? techlumanex@gmail.com or techlumanex@outlook.com
-- 😄 Pronouns: he/him
-- ⚡ Fun fact: playing soccer ⚽

 <!---
 cloudlumanex/cloudlumanex is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.